webbiscuit/haskell-adventure/README.md

 ## Outputs

-There are two formats currently supported:
+There are a few formats currently supported:

 debug (haskell debugging)
 json (parsed as json objects)